artificialbutter/Belles-Fleurs-Links/README.md

 You can host this on anything that can serve a static html file.
 It does not use any server-side code.

-Each folder is designed to be a seperate site.
+Each folder is designed to be a separate site.

 ### Modification
-Changing links should be pretty straight forward, the available classes for the links are `links_first links_second links_third links_fourth links_fifth`, i've left comments to help.
+Changing links should be pretty straight forward, the available classes for the links are `links_first links_second links_third links_fourth links_fifth`, i've left comments to help. <br>
 To update the profile picture, just replace the pfp.jpg file.
 (It has to be square!)

 <!-- LICENSE -->